-CHODAWU (2014) reported that in five years to come, if the government will accept signing the agreement on ILO convention 189, domestic workers will enjoy, improved salaries and other domestic workers' benefits.
-It is also expected that the laws and policies of the United Republic of Tanzania of 2004 and the guideline for civil servants will be complimented by ILO Convention 189.
-Therefore, the sector will be on the better position and domestic workers will be considered to do decent works just like in other sectors.
-The situation will create equal chance for everyone to work in this sector because people will change their wrong perception that domestic work sector is a sector for those with low level education.
+CHODAWU (2014) reported that in five years to come, if the government would accept signing ILO convention 189 agreement, domestic workers would enjoy, improved salaries and other domestic workers' benefits.
+It is also expected that the laws and policies of the United Republic of Tanzania of 2004 and the guideline for civil servants would be complimented by ILO Convention 189.
+Therefore, the sector would be on the better position and domestic workers would be considered to do decent works just like in other sectors.
+The situation would create equal chance for everyone to work in this sector because people would change their wrong perception that domestic work sector is a sector for those with low level education.